PatchBlaster/npm-www/README.md

 * Unceremonious MVC

-    No big MVC class heirarchy.
+    No big MVC class hierarchy.
 Just have the route handler get some data, then hand it off to a template.
 Simpler is better.

 * Small Modules